Increase diversity among the staff of the Department of Welfare

 Status: In progress

-A variety of Icelandic lessons are available to Department of Welfare staff for free of charge.
-In the fall of 2022, a class was conducted at 13 municipal functional units.
+The action is mostly completed.
+A variety of Icelandic lessons are available to staff free of charge.
 All managers can also request Icelandic courses at their workplaces free of charge to the unit in question, focusing on work-related vocabulary.
 The Central Human Resources Service handles grant applications for workplaces.
-The number of those who have been hired is being compiled.
+Human Resources Advisors are very conscious of this measure and regularly discuss all opportunities to hire staff of foreign origin for managerial and specialist positions.

 Older status reports